aldro61/kover2_paper/tutorial/README.md

 #### Bound selection

 Let's now use bound selection as the [model selection strategy](doc_learning.html#hyperparameter-selection-strategies) and compare it to cross-validation.
-We only have to modify the previous command to specify `--hp-choice bound` and output the results files in another directory, *results/scm_b*.
+We only have to modify the previous command to specify `--hp-choice bound` and output the result files in another directory, *results/scm_b*.

 ```
 kover learn scm --dataset example.kover --split example_split --model-type conjunction disjunction --p 0.1 1.0 10.0 --max-rules 10 --hp-choice bound  --output-dir results/scm_b --progress
 ```

-Using the bound selection, the computation time drop to just under **20 seconds**!
+Using bound selection, the computation time drop to just under **20 seconds**!
 The resulting model has the same number of rules, but relies on different k-mers.

 ```
 Model (Conjunction - 3 rules):